-Prerequisite: EMS~050~or~equivalent; must~be~pre-selected~into~the

-Paramedic program.
+Prerequisite: EMS 050 or equivalent; must be pre-selected into the Paramedic program.

 Corequisite: EMS 151, 152, 153, 155.
-Lecture: 128 hours per semester

 Studies in the theory and practice of the diagnosis and treatment of trauma and other medical emergencies; emphasis on the pathophysiology of disease processes as the basis for effective initial emergency management.